yisrael35/api-CRUD-mongo/README.md

 ### init the project: npm i

-start the project: node server.js || nodemon
+Start the project: node server.js || nodemon

+In the browser write: http://localhost:3001/SiteList.html

 ### Create by: Yisrael Bar